THE GIVERS

 This honorary recognition not only honors their exceptional generosity but also amplifies their influence, inspiring broader participation in Givingtide’s mission of shared global prosperity.

-For clarity, the terms “Chartered Status,” “Honorary Institution,” “Chartered Philanthropist,” “Chartered Philanthroteen,” and “Chartered Philanthrokid” are distinct but related: Chartered Status is the formal signatory category; Honorary Institution is the recognition conferred; and the three Chartered titles identify the individuals who are signing the Tide.
+The terms “Chartered Status,” “Honorary Institution,” “Chartered Philanthropist,” “Chartered Philanthroteen,” and “Chartered Philanthrokid” are distinct but related: Chartered Status is the formal signatory category; Honorary Institution is the recognition conferred; and the three Chartered titles identify the individuals who sign the tide.

 “A Rising Tide for Every Life”